luis-c465/Seating/README.md

 Due: **Mon, Feb 13 2023** @1 AM

 - Displays a seating chart with occupied and non-occupied seats
-- Initial student list has at least 10 students
+- Has at least 10 students by default
-- Information regarding student's First/Last name, ID and date of birth
 - Student information can be viewed
+  - First/Last name
+  - ID
+  - date of birth
 - Students can be added/removed from the chart
 - You can sort the chart in row-major alphabetical order by last name
 - You can sort the chart in column major alphabetical order by last name